overture-stack/prelude/README.md

 ### Custom Integrations

-This architecture can be built on top of existing databases using a simple indexing script that extracts, transforms, and loads your data into Elasticsearch.
+This architecture can be built on top of any existing databases with a relatively simple indexing script that extracts, transforms, and loads your data into Elasticsearch.

 ![Custom Build](/apps/stage/public/docs/images/platformintegration.png)